Buckingham Palace Tickets

 You're welcome to take photos near the guards, but please keep a respectful distance and avoid disturbing them while they're on duty.

-Does the King live in Buckingham Palace?
+Does The King live in Buckingham Palace?

-Buckingham Palace is the official residence of the King.
+Buckingham Palace is the official residence of The King.
 However, King Charles and Queen Camilla live at Clarence House, opposite the Palace.

 Can I combine the tour with other attractions?